-External Respiration Circuitry Option
+External Respiration Circuitry Option (RESP\CTRL = 01b)

-This mode is set by RESP_CTRL = 01.
 In this mode, GPIO2, GPIO3, and GPIO4 are automatically configured as outputs.
-The phase relationship between the signals is shown in Figure 60.
-GPIO2 is the exor of GPIO3 and GPIO4; GPIO3 is the in-phase signal; and GPIO4 is the out-of-phase signal.
-Note that GPIO2, GPIO3, and GPIO4 are available for other use in this mode.
-The frequency is set by the RESP_FREQ[2:0] bits in the CONFIG4 register.
-The phase is set by the RESP_PH[2:0] bits in the RESP register.
+The phase relationship between the signals is shown in Figure 65.
+GPIO2 is the exclusive-OR of GPIO3 and GPIO4, as shown in Figure 66.
+GPIO3 is the modulation signal, and GPIO4 is the de-modulation signal.
+While in this mode, the general-purpose pin function of GPIO2, GPIO3, and GPIO4 is not available.
+The modulation frequency can be 64kHz or 32kHz using RESP\FREQ[2:0] bits in the CONFIG4 register.
+The remaining bit options of RESP\FREQ[2:0] generate square waves on GPIO3 and GPIO4.
+The exclusive-OR out on GPIO2 is only available on 64kHz and 32kHz modes.
+The phase of GPIO4, relative to GPIO3, is set by RESP\PH[2:0] bits in the RESP register.